Building 429: History

-Produced by Monroe Jones, Rise (released March 14, 2006) featured a heavier sound more in line with the band's live performances.
-The first singles to be released from the record included "Searching For a Savior", "Fearless" and "I Belong to You".
-The album also included guest vocals from former dc Talk member Michael Tait on the track "Empty" and a medley of Blessid Union of Souls' hit "I Believe" and Andraé Crouch's "Jesus is the Answer".
-In January 2006 it was announced that guitarist Paul Bowden would be leaving the band at the end of the month to pursue other areas of ministry.
+Produced by Monroe Jones, Rise (released March 14, 2006) featured a heavy sound more in line with the band's live performances.
+The first singles to be released from the record were "Searching For a Savior", "Fearless" and "I Belong to You".
 Following the release of Rise, Building 429 headlined their own tour with TAIT, the band fronted by former dc Talk member Michael Tait.
 Parts of the tour also featured Travel the Road missionaries Tim Scott and Will Decker.
-In September 2006, the band returned to the studio to begin recording the follow-up album to Rise.
 The end of 2006 saw Building 429 travel to Germany for their first overseas tour; shows were performed in Heidelberg, Hanau, Baumholder, and Denmark.

-In January 2007, the band officially announced through its e-mail list, website and MySpace page that bassist and band founder Scotty Beshears had left the band to pursue "another chapter" in his life.
-Touring bassist Aaron Branch was then hired; however, the band officially remains a threesome according to its MySpace page and website.
-Recording continued throughout January for Building 429's third major studio release, entitled Iris to Iris.
-"Grace That is Greater", a track from the album, was made available as a digital single through the iTunes music service on March 6, 2007.
-During the spring of 2007, Building 429 joined another former dc Talk member, TobyMac, on the "Portable Sounds Tour", which also featured Thousand Foot Krutch and Family Force 5.